cran-task-views/Epidemiology/Epidemiology.md

   Colombo district Sri Lanka from 2008/ week-52 to 2014/ week-21.
 - `r pkg("denguedatahub")`: Centralized access to dengue data worldwide from various sources.
+- `r pkg("epidatr")`: API package to access real-time epidemiological surveillance data for influenza, 'COVID-19', and other diseases in the USA.

 ### COVID-19